inveniosoftware/invenio/docs/tutorials/managing-access.rst

 ==========================
 Invenio comes with a access control system that is very powerful and flexible but which can also seem overwhelming at first.
-This guide will show you a basic example of how to protect your REST API so only some users can see certain records.
+This guide will show you a basic example of how to protect our REST API so only some users can see certain records.

 If you haven't already done so, make sure you've followed the :ref:`quickstart`